openirons/1872USArmyRifleTrialsTestCriteria/1872 Test Criteria.md

 ## Rules
 * The piece to be first fired ten rounds by the exhibitor, or with a lanyard, as a test of safety.
+* Representatives of the gun(s) are forbidden from handling the gun(s) at any time after the preliminary test for safety.
 * The firing to be then continued according to the rules annexed, by an employee of the Armory, or solider detailed by the War Department.
 The record to be based upon this firing, though exhibitors may have the privilege of displaying the powers of their guns if desired, and of having their performance noted in the record.
 * The service-cartridge to be used in all cases where the gun is chambered for it, except in the special trials made by exhibiors.
 * No person will be admitted to the firing ground but the agents or exhibitors of the gun immediately under trial, and such other persons as may be specifically invited by the Board.